Tomorrow - Dec 7, 2017

 “If you want others to be happy, practice compassion.
 If you want to be happy, practice compassion” Dalai Lama

 Mindfulness and Self-Compassion is a way to ease stress, anxiety, depression and pain while promoting calm, strength and vitality.
 Mindfulness is the ability to be more aware, to be present so we can stand back to develop more perspectives.
 When we add compassion to mindfulness, we greatly increase the power of transformation and our capacity for happiness.
 Compassion contains what we all yearn for: feelings of acceptance, comfort, care, kindness and love.
 What happens when we turn this power onto ourselves?
 Mindful Self-compassion is a brave new way to care for ourselves that is healthy and uplifting.
-The Mindfulness and Self-Compassion training program consist of more than 30 easy, simple ways to soothe and calm ourselves in times of stress to increase our ability to resolve challenges and to enjoy life.
+The Mindfulness and Self-Compassion training program consists of more than 30 easy, quick, simple ways to soothe and calm ourselves in times of stress to increase our ability to resolve challenges and to enjoy life.

 Self-compassion is re-defined as the ability to care, to soothe but also to strengthen ourselves when we need it.
 Mindfulness and Self-Compassion are revolutionizing self-care and emotional coping skills in behavioural medicine and psychology.
 Mindful Self-Compassion is a skill building training program to harness this power to cultivate our inner strengths.
 We courageously attend to our difficulties with kindness to develop confidence and creativity.
-Developing self-compassion is to acquire an attitude of good-will towards ourselves and to be able to effectively attend to ourselves when times are tough so we can get through them stronger and wiser.
+Developing self-compassion is to acquire an attitude of goodwill towards ourselves and to be able to effectively attend to ourselves when times are tough so we can get through them stronger and wiser.

 Self-Compassion is not sainthood, self-indulgence, narcissism or self-pity but a brave new way to relate to our shame, anger, anxiety and distress by reconnecting with ourselves and others, in order, to ease our pain and gain greater emotional strength and well-being.
 The training in the practices of self-compassion can create dramatic changes for the better in all aspects of our life.
-Mindful Self-Compassion teaches us how to be aware in the present moment of our struggles (mindfulness), to by-pass our negative thinking bias or default mode, so we can respond more skilfully.
+Mindful Self-Compassion teaches us how to be aware in the present moment of our struggles (mindfulness), to by-pass our negative thinking bias or default mode, so we can respond more skillfully.

 Research findings over the last 30 years support the benefits of the practice of mindfulness and more recently self-compassion by promoting better health, well-being, satisfying relationships and higher functioning at home and in the work place.
 More specifically it: